d-ungureanu/python_essential_1/README.md

 - All variables should have meaningful names<br>
 - Push multiple commits to the repository</p>

-<h3>2.
+<p><h3>2.
 Requirements for calculator</h3>
-    Create a basic calculator with 4 basic mathematical operations: addition, subtraction, multiplication, division User should input 2 numbers (check they are valid numbers) User should be able to choose desired operation Calculator should run until user inputs trigger to stop it
+Create a basic calculator with 4 basic mathematical operations: addition, subtraction, multiplication, division<br>
+User should input 2 numbers (check they are valid numbers)<br>
+User should be able to choose desired operation<br>
+Calculator should run until user inputs trigger to stop it</p>